sq4/LinuxSignage/README.md

-# Raspberry / Orange Pi Signage
+# Raspberry Pi / Orange Pi Signage
-This is a little installation
+This is a little installation instruction to turn Rasberry Pi / Orange Pi into a graphical display.

+I'ts based on HTML5/CSS/JavaScript
+Your imagination and knowledge about HTML5/CSS/JavaScript is the limit ;-)

+i'ts also a good base for interactive screens, like photo-booth, mp3 jukebox, etc.

 ### Installing Xorg bare X
 ```bash